cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/multi-resolution.md

 # Auto fit for multi-resolution

-In the overall design of **Cocos Creator 3D**, it follows Cocos Creator's solution about adapting to screens with various resolutions with one set of resources.
+In the overall design of **Cocos Creator 3D**, it follows Cocos Creator's solution about adapting to screens with various resolutions with one set of assets.
 Generally speaking, we realize the adaptation scheme for multi-resolution through the following technology:

 - __Canvas__ component immediately obtains the actual resolution of the device screen and appropriately adjusts the size of all the render elements in the scene.
 - __Widget__ is put on rendering elements, which can align the element with different referential positions of the parent node according to different needs.